windmaomao/windmaomao.github.io/blog/angular-react-vue.md

     }
 ```

 This is strange to the `HTML` camp since it does create conflicts of interest, and is still the most debatable topic over the web framework community.
 Fundamentally `React` is trying to solve one problem and proposes that `UI` **should be** written and organized via code so that everything can sit and be tested together.
-Apparently it takes this concept to a whole new level.
+Apparently, it takes this concept to a whole new level.

-Thus, the job of `Facebook` engineers can be very efficient in creating more and more widgets.
+Thus, the job of `Facebook` engineers can be efficient in creating more and more widgets.

 ## Commons